DSharpPlus/DSharpPlus/README.md

         }
  ```
 ### Groups
 You can have slash commands in groups.
 Their structure is explained [here](https://discord.com/developers/docs/interactions/slash-commands#nested-subcommands-and-groups), I would highly recommend reading it to understand how they work.
-To register groups you need a container which is a `SlashCommandModule`.
-Inside this container you can register groups of comamnds:
+To register groups you need a container which inherits from `SlashCommandModule`.
+Inside this container you can register groups of commands:
 ```cs
 public class GroupContainer : SlashCommandModule
 {